Awareness, Free Will, and Artificial Intelligence

-In Part 5 I described how it is theoretically possible to create self-aware AI by modeling life within a digitally simulated universe.
-The cybernetic model produced would eventually accumulate a near-infinite number of if-then logic steps, which would constitute self-awareness.
+In Part 5 I described how it is theoretically possible to model intelligence by observing its emergence from within a digitally-simulated universe.
+The cybernetic model thus produced would eventually accumulate a near-infinite number of logic steps, which would produce an empirical model of consciousness (if-then logic) that would most likely bear some resemblance to the Constructal Pattern.

-But there is more to consciousness than logic and the self-awareness it provides.
+Yet, there is more to consciousness than binary logic.
 An AI with enough logic steps and decision-making ability might have enough information to become self-aware, but it wouldn’t necessarily have the will or the inclination to do so.